csu-hci-projects/CS465_MGSchuster_StumpC_RingM_BarriosL/README.md

     * Table
     * Thumbs up gesture
 * Casey Stump
   * Started Overleaf to move from Google doc to Overleaf with correct formatting
+  * Yellow Block
+  * Cleared git cache and re-added gitignore file so we can committ changes normaly.
 * Maggie Ring
   * Started working on Unity project so far, in getting the basics down of start
   * Doing video showing what we have done so far